-Polyprint introduces new pre-treatment machine for DTG printing
+Polyprint introduces new PreTreater Pro pretreatment machine for DTG printing

-Polyprint has announced the launch of its new pre-treatment machine for direct-to-garment printing.
+Polyprint has announced the launch of its new pretreatment machine for direct-to-garment printing.

 The PreTreater Pro has a 41x60cm true spray area with four nozzles, and a 7” colour touch screen with intuitive messages and a notification system to help avoid user errors.